ajiayi-debug/sentiment_analysis_bank_reviews/README.md

 ## Running the database
 Use `docker-compose up` to pull mysql image and create container.
 Take note that port may need to be changed depending on whether your machine is already using the port.
 Refer to (docker-compose.yml) on how to change port.
 Make sure to change the port accordingly in the config file in both backend [config.json(backend)](backend/config.json) and in the main file [config.json(main)](config.json) as well as in MySQL workbench if you would like to open the database in MySQL workbench.

-To download the data (if you need to get a 'restart' in the database due to accidental deletion etc), run `docker exec -i database_docker sh -c 'exec mysql -u root --password=MYSQL12345' < all_databases.sql`
+To download the data (if you need to get a 'restart' in the database due to accidental deletion etc), run `docker exec -i database_docker sh -c 'exec mysql -u root --password=MYSQL12345' < all_databases.sql`.
+TO get a pure restart (initial condition), make sure you delete any tables that was not there at the start (e.g new_data)

 To update the database, run `docker exec database_docker sh -c 'exec mysqldump -u root --password=MYSQL12345 --all-databases' > all_databases.sql`